SDR-Pi/SDR-Pi/README.md

 This requires us to wait a while for certain hardware; so the hot swap function takes between 30-60 seconds to complete.
 The easiest way to determine success is to just look at the websdr waterfall until you start to see some data stream (audio will also engage).

-As you come across issues with the hot swap functions, please can you log them as issues on Github so that I can debug them with you.
+As you come across issues with the hot swap functions, please can you log them as issues on Github so that we can debug them with you.

 #### Bettercap